 After Evasi0n, the jailbreak scene is vibrant again.
-In fact it’s so vibrant that I am guessing some of the users have had a heart-attack due to all the excitement around the scene.
-While there are millions of users who have jailbroken their devices many times before and rely heavily on Cydia and Cydia applications, there are also the newbies who are totally new to the scene.
+In fact, it's so dynamic that I guess some of the users have had a heart-attack due to all the excitement around the scene.
+While millions of users have jailbroken their devices many times before and rely heavily on Cydia and Cydia applications, there are also the newbies who are entirely new to the scene.

-May be you just jailbroke your iPhone/iPad/iPod Touch and want to know more about Cydia?
+Maybe you just jailbroke your iPhone/iPad/iPod Touch and want to know more about Cydia?
 Technically speaking, you learn by doing.
-So I’d suggest that you just dive right in and start exploring things in Cydia, like those wonderful Cydia apps.
-However, ironically, Cydia is not like the App Store although it’s really a store for all jailbreak apps, tweaks, themes and settings.
+So I'd suggest that you just dive right in and start exploring things in Cydia, like those fantastic Cydia apps.
+However, ironically, Cydia is not like the App Store although it's really a store for all jailbreak apps, tweaks, themes, and settings.

 We'll look at those things so you can get started with all of it right away.